OmarKrypton/dotfiles/README.md

 **Themes**

- - Added Catppuccin [GTK](https://www.gnome-look.org/p/1715554/) and [Kvantum](https://github.com/catppuccin/Kvantum) themes for a cohesive look across all apps.
+ - Added GTK, Kvantum, Kitty, and Rofi themes for a cohesive look across all apps.
  - Personalized appearance with a preferred color scheme.